-Feeling uncertain of where to begin, they contacted Roselind Wilson Design to discuss their vision of transforming the new build property into a beautiful home with a considered interior scheme; an interior that felt elegant and sophisticated yet warm and welcoming.
+Feeling uncertain of where to begin, they contacted Roselind Wilson Design to discuss their vision of transforming the new build property into a beautiful home with a considered interior design scheme; an interior that felt elegant and sophisticated yet warm and welcoming.
 They wanted an interior space that would function as both a family home for their two young sons as well as a glamorous entertaining space for friends.

 The design process started with a trip to Maison & Objet in Paris and Salone de Mobile in Milan with the client to source furniture and gather inspiration for their look and feel.